Coder-Mujahid/Portfolio_final/README.md

 ## 🚀 Features

 - **Dynamic Design:** Experience a clean and modern design that effectively highlights my projects and skills.
-- **Interactive Navigation:** Seamlessly navigate through different portfolio sections with smooth scrolling and interactive animations.
+- **Interactive Navigation:** Seamlessly navigate different portfolio sections with smooth scrolling and interactive animations.
 - **Project Showcase:** Explore my projects with concise descriptions, live demos, and GitHub links.
 - **Skill Highlight:** Discover my expertise and skills showcased in an interactive and visually appealing format.
 - **Responsive Layout:** Enjoy a fully responsive layout that adapts to various screen sizes, ensuring an optimal viewing experience across devices.